Ultimate Guide To Nepal

 Finally, tourists can board a plane for long-distance travel.
 You will have to book a flight from the Tribhuvan International Airport.
 Tourists often take flights to Pokhara, Lumbini, Everest Base Camp, and other tourist attractions.

 Unfortunately, Nepal’s geographical topography has made flying very challenging.
-Also, many Nepali airports are closed due to a lack of passengers in the districts of Dipayal, Darchula, and Sudurpashim.
-You must book tickets for night/day buses in such instances.
+Also, many Nepali airports are closed due to a lack of passengers in Dipayal, Darchula, and Sudurpashim districts.
+In such instances, you must book tickets for night/day buses.

 Where to Visit in Nepal?